 We’re dedicated to expanding this base of evidence as we develop markets and broaden the adoption of fortified rice globally.
-Our projects and partnerships include work in India, Brazil, Burundi, Cambodia, Mali, and Vietnam.
+Our projects and partnerships include work in India, Brazil, Burundi, Cambodia, Mali, Myanmar, and Vietnam.

 Billions of people around the world consume rice on a daily basis—the prevalence of micronutrient malnutrition and related illnesses are equally widespread.
 By ensuring widespread access to high-quality, affordable fortified rice, we’re working toward bringing health within reach for people around the world.